Most women hope to see a sign of impending labor but are freaked out by the idea of a bloody show.

-This keeps the mucous plug in place, preventing bacteria from reaching your baby.
+This keeps the mucus plug in place, preventing bacteria from reaching your baby.

-In the last month before birth, your cervix begins to soften and thin.
+In the last month before birth, your cervix starts to soften and thin.
 This process is called ripening and usually takes place without you being aware of it.

-As the cervix ripens, it becomes more pliable and will shorten, or efface.
+As the cervix thins and ripens, it becomes more pliable and will shorten, or efface.

 These changes allow the cervix eventually to dilate or open.